-• Budget Allocation - \$1500 Programs, services, strategies, and local measures/data used to demonstrate that all students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.
-Teacher, parent, and student agreement that students receive the help and support they require at school Overall and results for teachers, parents, and student Percent of staff who feel the school's collaborative response meetings are effective Percent of students reaching age-appropriate developmental milestones 97% of parents feel like their children's needs and/ or specialized supports and services are being met at the school COLLABORATIVE RESPONSE o Utilize a response to intervention framework that includes a universal benchmark assessment, a pyramid of intervention, and regular collaborative response team meetings that also includes a focus on strategic approach to enhanced engagement, transitions, attendance, and re-entry.
-Reduce stigma associated with mental health through staff training (IE. GotoEducator), student engagement (IE. Headstrong) and parent/community programming delivered by the Family Connections Program. • Budget Allocation - \$1500 Sub Costs for EAs and Teachers Governance Public assurance occurs when demonstrate stewardship of system resources with an emphasis on student success, generative community engagement, transparency and accountability.
+• Budget Allocation - \$1000 Programs, services, strategies, and local measures/data used to demonstrate that all students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.
+Teacher, parent, and student agreement that students receive the help and support they require at school Overall and results for teachers, parents, and student Percent of staff who feel the school's collaborative response meetings are effective Percent of students reaching age-appropriate developmental milestones 97% of parents feel like their children's needs and/ or specialized supports and services are being met at the school COLLABORATIVE RESPONSE OUtilize a response to intervention framework that includes a universal benchmark assessment, a pyramid of intervention, and regular collaborative response team meetings that also includes a focus on strategic approach to enhanced engagement, transitions, attendance, and re-entry.
+Budget Allocation - \$1500 Sub Costs for EAs and Teachers Governance Public assurance occurs when demonstrating stewardship of system resources with an emphasis on student success, generative community engagement, transparency and accountability.
 Teacher and parent satisfaction with parental involvement in decisions about their child's education. o Overall and results for teachers and parents Budget-Actual Comparison: report the "Total Expenses" line from Schedule 12 ("Unaudited Schedule of Variance Analysis") comparing and explaining the difference in the amount budgeted, the actual spent and the variance (in both amount and %).
-Processes, strategies and local measures /data to demonstrate that the school authority has effectively managed its resources including, collaboration with other school authorities, municipalities and community agencies.
-Percent of staff who feel that their school staff work together to achieve goals, solve problems, and overcome challenges List of partnerships / collaborative projects RESOURCE MANAGEMENT Work closely with staff regarding all spending Communicate with Parent Council regarding financial needs All decisions - student-centered and for betterment of school Budget Allocation - \$4000 costs for supplies Processes, strategies and local measures/data to demonstrate that stakeholders were engaged to develop priorities and share progress and results, including how the school board met its obligations under the School Councils Regulation, section 12.
-Percent of staff who feel the school is cohesive and supportive of one another Percent of students who feel their school provides opportunities for students to provide input into ways to improve the school STAKEHOLDER ENCAGEMENT Enhance student engagement to lend their voice to school initiatives and promote student leadership opportunities within and beyond school.
-Continue to broaden parent understanding of initiatives and partnerships within area wellness and well-being
+Processes, strategies and local measures /data to demonstrate that the school authority has effectively managed its resources including collaboration with other school authorities, municipalities and community agencies.
+Percent of staff who feel that their school staff work together to achieve goals, solve problems, and overcome challenges List of partnerships / collaborative projects RESOURCE MANACEMENT Work closely with staff regarding all spending Communicate with Parent Council regarding financial needs All decisions - student-centered and for betterment of school Budget Allocation - \$4000 costs for supplies Processes, strategies and local measures/data to demonstrate that stakeholders were engaged to develop priorities and share progress and results, including how the school board met its obligations under the School Councils Regulation, section 12.
+STAKEHOLDER ENCAGEMENT Enhance student engagement to lend their voice to school initiatives and promote student leadership opportunities within and beyond school.
+Continue to broaden parent understanding feel the school isparentcohesive andaresupportive of onefor initiatives and rtnerships within ea This is a HUGE cus for administration s year! for students to provide input into ways to improve the school wellness and well-being

 School Measures School Strategies Local measures that indicate the percent of staff that agree My opinions and suggestions are considered at work.
 My supervisor shows appreciation for extra effort made by employees.
 My workload is appropriate for the time I am assigned.
-I can handle stress effectively and can bounce back from difficult situation Encouraging staff to guard time and renew Introduce strategies that staff can do to enhance their own personal and professional wellness support Results show most staff agree or strongly agree with all Horizon survey Spend time celebrating achievements and highlights Helping staff with priorities within their classroom
+I can handle stress effectively and can bounce back from difficult situation Encouraging staff to guard time and renew Introduce strategies that staff can do to enhance their own personal and professional wellness support 98% Staff satisfied with their job Spend time celebrating achievements and highlights 91% Satisfied with Professional Development Activities - Sprint focus for 2024 - 2025 helping staff with PD for their specific classroom 92% Staff feel they can bounce back from difficult situations

-Lomond Community School Box 69 Lomond, AB TOL 1GO Phone: (403) 792-3620
+Lomond Community School Box 69 Lomond, AB TOL 1G0 Phone: (403) 792-3620